 To better serve parents and children in Connecticut, the Office of Early Childhood (OEC) works together with other agencies on a number of important initiatives.
 Learn more about our interagency work.

-The CT Head Start State Collaboration Office works across state agencies, and in partnership with Head Start programs, the Connecticut Head Start Association, and representatives of the broader early childhood, family support, and professional development communities in planning and implementing collaborative activities and initiatives that build upon strengths and address identified needs for low-income children and families in the state.
-Learn more about the Connecticut Head Start State Collaboration Office.
+Oversees activities and initiatives that build on strengths and address needs for low-income children and families in the state.
+Learn about the Connecticut Head Start State Collaboration Office.

-The Home Visiting Consortium works to improve the coordination of home visiting services in the state’s early childhood system.
-The Consortium advises OEC, the Department of Children and Families, the Department of Developmental Services, and the Department of Education.
+Works to improve the coordination of home visiting services in the state’s early childhood system.
 Read more about the Home Visiting Consortium.

 Partnership between OEC and the Connecticut State Colleges and Universities (CSCU) that invests money in Connecticut’s lab school programs — both to support young children and help recruit the next generation of professionals.
 Learn more about LSII.

 Composed of parents from across the state, the Parent Cabinet advises OEC on how to improve the experiences of young children and their families.
 To learn more, visit the OEC Parent Cabinet website page.